n00mkrad/nnTransform3dMod/README.md

 - `--out-mode y4m` writes YUV4MPEG2 `YUV444P16` limited-range frames.
 By default, nominal levels are limited-range while headroom/footroom samples are preserved.
 - `--force-limited` clips all Y4M pixels to legal limited range (`Y` 16..235, `Cb/Cr` 16..240 in 8-bit-equivalent terms).
 - Video is merged from separated luma and chroma using minimal `mono`/`ntsc1d` decoders.
-More advanced comb filters are not needed as Y/C is already cleanly separated.
+More advanced comb filters are not needed as Y/C is already cleanly separated by the neural network.
 - `--start-frame` keeps Y4M phase continuity aligned to absolute source-frame position.
-- Default is active-area output, using horizontal metadata bounds (or AV overrides) and `--first-line` / `--last-line`.
+- Default is active-area output, using horizontal metadata bounds (or CLI overrides) and `--first-line` / `--last-line`.
 - `--full-frame` outputs full metadata geometry (`fieldWidth x ((fieldHeight * 2) - 1)`).
 - `--out -` is supported for piping Y4M to stdout.